 Introduces design concepts and fundamental skills through studio exercises.
 Explores design elements such as shape, value, texture, color, line, space and mass.
 Students generate creative ideas and employ a variety of media and materials to gain visual sensitivity through practical experience.
+Once passed, this course may be repeated one time.
 Credits: 3, Hours: (2/2/0/0), Arts & Sciences Elective Code: A